 Man charged with sexually abusing relative for seven years

-Brandon Lee Miller, 47, with addresses listed in Somerville and Falkville, was released Thursday from Morgan County Jail in lieu of $50,000 bond.
+Brandon Lee Miller, 47, with addresses listed in Somerville and Falkville, was arrested Thursday and released Monday from Morgan County Jail in lieu of $50,000 bond.

 According to an affidavit filed in Morgan County District Court by Investigator William Riley, Deputy Kel Roberts on Sept.
 2 responded to a sexual abuse call in Lacey's Spring, where the mother of the victim told the deputy she had just found out about the sexual abuse and that Miller "left home suicidal with a pistol."